 My favorite tool:

-I’ve started using Jupyter Notebooks as part of my development workflow, after learning about it from some strong advocates within the company (thanks, Juan Gonzales!).
+I’ve started using Jupyter Notebooks as part of my development workflow, after learning about it from some strong advocates within the company (thanks, Juan Gonzalez!).
 It’s a great tool for testing out scripts against production or analytics data.
 And it can be really useful for local development, since you can save cell output and re-run parts of the code line by line.

 I’m working with my team to scope out upcoming projects—including increasing the flexibility of our payment plans, expanding our single sign-on offerings for different clients, and working with the data science team to include machine learning in some of our decision-making.